larien/aprenda-go-com-testes/outros/introducao-a-genericos/introducao-a-genericos.md

 VerificaIgual(realmentePrimeiroNum+realmenteSegundoNum, 3)
 ```

-Just like you can define generic arguments to functions, you can define generic data structures.

-Here's our new `Stack` implementation, featuring a generic data type and the tests, showing them working how we'd like them to work, with full type-safety. ([Full code listing here](https://go2goplay.golang.org/p/xAWcaMelgQV))

 O desagrado que irradia deste teste seria repetido para cada usuário potencial de nossa implementação de `Pilha`, eca.